 FEMA’s disaster relief fund [PDF] is the primary source of spending for federal domestic relief efforts, which Congress funds through the annual appropriations process.
 However, Congress is regularly called upon to provide supplemental funds after major disasters strike [PDF].
 Days after Hurricane Harvey hit Texas, lawmakers doubled FEMA’s disaster relief budget for 2018.
 Other federal agencies primarily draw from their own budgets for disaster relief efforts.

 USAID and the State Department finance most federal disaster relief abroad.
-In 2018, USAID’s Office of U.S. Foreign Disaster Assistance delivered more than $1.8 billion [PDF] in humanitarian assistance.
+In 2021, USAID’s Bureau for Humanitarian Assistance provided $8 billion [PDF] in humanitarian aid.

 What are some of the biggest challenges?

 More disasters.
 Extreme weather events are becoming more frequent and more severe, which many climate experts attribute to global warming.
 Higher temperatures multiply the number of droughts and heat waves, increasing food insecurity and worsening wildfires.
 In August 2023, a massive wildfire on the island of Maui, Hawaii, razed the historic city of Lahaina, destroying thousands of homes and businesses.
 One of the deadliest wildfires in U.S. history, it prompted the Biden administration to issue a major disaster declaration, paving the way for billions in federal aid.
 Warmer oceans intensify storms.
 And as ice sheets and glaciers melt, sea levels rise, leaving coastal populations more vulnerable to flooding.
-Global disaster damages in recent decades [PDF] have significantly increased.
+Global disaster damages in recent decades have significantly increased.

 Human development patterns.
 As urbanization continues to trend upward, many cities around the globe are increasingly vulnerable to disasters.
-The United Nations had projected that nearly 70 percent of the world’s people will live in urban centers by 2050, up from 55 percent in 2018.
-However, the coronavirus pandemic could reverse this trend.
+The United Nations projects that nearly 70 percent of the world’s people will live in urban centers by 2050, up from almost 57 percent in 2021.
+However, the COVID-19 pandemic could slow this growth.
 Additionally, growing economic interdependence ensures that disasters ripple far beyond their point of impact.
-For example, Hurricane Harvey forced the temporary closure of one-third of U.S. oil refineries, driving national oil prices to an all-year high.
+For example, Hurricane Harvey forced the temporary closure of one-third of U.S. oil refineries, driving national oil prices to a nearly two-year high.